NathanRVance/homelinuxserver/about.md

 ---

 # This Site
 This server, vance.homelinuxserver.org, runs Debian 9 and was configured entirely using free and open source software.
-It is part of a larger system of free and open source technologies that makes it possible for me, the primary user of this server, to cut ties with large tech companies like Google.
+It is part of a larger set of free and open source technologies that makes it possible for me, the primary user of this server, to cut ties with large tech companies like Google.
 The goal of this site is to document the process of setting up this server so that others can do the same.

 The scope of this server covers the following:
  * [Postfix](/serverdocs/email-with-postfix.html) to replace Gmail.